theoludwig/react-component-form/CONTRIBUTING.md

 - **Please first discuss** the change you wish to make via issues.

-- Ensure your code respect the linter.
+- Ensure your code respect linting.

 - Make sure your **code passes the tests**.